 Alternatives

 The recipe is suitable for normal-sized scallops as well.
-Also, if you fancy a little gratin, or a Coquille st-Jacques style, go ahead and add some lovely cheese on top before grilling.
-On a last note, a little extra green parsley topping the cooked Zamburiñas would be ace too!
+Also, add some lovely cheese before grilling if you fancy a little gratin or a Coquille St-Jacques style.
+Last, adding extra green parsley or chive topping to the cooked Zamburiñas would help bring out its colour!

 Zamburiñas